-The manifest resource is a simple wrapper around a list of manifest-entry items.
+The manifest resource is a simple wrapper around a list of manifest-record items.

-Property Name Туре Description objects (optional) list of type manifest-entry The list of manifest entries for objects returned by the request.
-If there are no manifest-entry items in the list, this key MUST be omitted and the response is an empty object.
+Property Name Туре Description more (optional) boolean This property identifies if there is more content available based on the search criteria.
+The absence of this property means the value is false. objects (optional) list of type manifest-record The list of manifest entries for objects returned by the request.
+If there are no manifest-record items in the list, this key MUST be omitted, and the response is an empty object. -- ----------------------------------

-Type Name: manifest-entry
+Type Name: manifest-record

-The manifest-entry type captures metadata about a single version of an object, indicated by the id property.
+The manifest-record type captures metadata about a single version of an object, indicated by the id property.
 The metadata includes information such as when that version of the object was added to the Collection, the version of the object itself, and the media type that this specific version of the object is available in.

 Property Name Туре Description id (required) string The identifier of the object that this manifest entry describes.
-For STIX objects the id MUST be the STIX Object id.
-For object types that do not have their own identifier, the server MAY use any value as the id. date_added (optional) timestamp The date and time this object was added. version (optional) string The version of this object.
-For objects in STIX format, the STIX modified property is the version. media_type (optional) string The media type that this specific version of the object can be requested in.
+For STIX objects the id MUST be the STIX Object id .
+For object types that do not have their own identifier, the server MAY use any value as the id . date_added (required) timestamp The date and time this object was added. version (required) string The version of this object.
+For objects in STIX format, the STIX modified property is the version.
+If a STIX object is not versioned (and therefore does not have a modified timestamp), the server MUST use the created timestamp.
+If the STIX object does not have a created or modified timestamp then the server SHOULD use a value for the version that is consistent to the server. media_type (optional) string The media type that this specific version of the object can be requested in.
 This value MUST be one of the media types listed on the collection resource.